TodePond/TodePondDotCom/wikiblogarden/art/comedy/powerful/readme.md

 [Dreamberd](https://github.com/TodePond/DreamBerd) is a perfect programming language.
 It is also a joke / a parody of the entire programming language ecosystem.
 It is not a parody of any specific programming language itself.
 It is a parody of all the people behind them.

-And unlike all my other jokey things, no one seems to complaun about Dreamberd.
+And unlike all my other jokey things, no one seems to complain about Dreamberd.
 My theory for this is that everyone thinks Dreamberd is not about them.

 People say "Dreamberd is a parody of javascript" or "Dreamberd is a parody of rust" or "Dreamberd is a parody of programming language academics obsessing over—" or "Dreamberd is a parody of startup culture injecting our—"